Now showing 1 - 10 of 25

 - PublicationTemplate-based Recognition of Natively Disordered Regions in ProteinsDisordered proteins are increasingly recognised as a fundamental component of the cellular machinery.
 Parallel to this, the prediction of protein disorder by computational means has emerged as an aid to the investigation of protein functions.
 Although predictors of disorder have met with considerable success, it is increasingly clear that further improvements are most likely to come from additional sources of information, to complement patterns extracted from the primary sequence of a protein.
 In this article, a system for the prediction of protein disorder that relies both on sequence information and on structural information from homologous proteins of known structure (templates) is described.
 Structural information is introduced directly (as a further input to the predictor) and indirectly through highly reliable template-based predictions of structural features of the protein.
 The predictive system, based on Support Vector Machines, is tested by rigorous 5-fold cross validation on a large, non-redundant set of proteins extracted from the Protein Data Bank.
 In these tests the introduction of structural information, which is carefully weighed based on sequence identity between homologues and query, results in large improvements in prediction accuracy.
 The method, when re-trained on a 2004 version of the PDB, clearly outperforms the algorithms that ranked top at the 2006 CASP competition.

-- PublicationDe Novo Protein Subcellular Localization Prediction by N-to-1 Neural NetworksKnowledge of the subcellular location of a protein provides valuable information about its function and possible interaction with other proteins.
+- PublicationSCLpred : protein subcellular localization prediction by N-to-1 neural networksKnowledge of the subcellular location of a protein provides valuable information about its function and possible interaction with other proteins.
 In the post-genomic era, fast and accurate predictors of subcellular location are required if this abundance of sequence data is to be fully exploited.
-We have developed a subcellular localization predictor (SCL pred) which predicts the location of a protein into four classes for animals and fungi and five classes for plants (secretory pathway, cytoplasm, nucleus, mitochondrion and chloroplast) using high throughput machine learning techniques trained on large non-redundant sets of protein sequences.
-The algorithm powering SCL pred is a novel Neural Network (N-to-1 Neural Network, or N1-NN) which is capable of mapping whole sequences into single properties (a functional class, in this work) without resorting to predefined transformations, but rather by adaptively compressing the sequence into a hidden feature vector.
-We benchmark SCL pred against other publicly available predictors using two benchmarks including a new subset of Swiss-Prot release 57.
-We show that SCL pred compares favourably to the other state-of-the-art predictors.
-Moreover, the N1-NN algorithm is fully general and may be applied to a host of problems of similar shape, that is, in which a whole sequence needs to be mapped into a fixed-size array of properties, and the adaptive compression it operates may even shed light on the space of protein sequences.
+We have developed a subcellular localization predictor (SCLpred), which predicts the location of a protein into four classes for animals and fungi and five classes for plants (secreted, cytoplasm, nucleus, mitochondrion and chloroplast) using machine learning models trained on large non-redundant sets of protein sequences.
+The algorithm powering SCLpred is a novel Neural Network (N-to-1 Neural Network, or N1-NN) we have developed, which is capable of mapping whole sequences into single properties (a functional class, in this work) without resorting to predefined transformations, but rather by adaptively compressing the sequence into a hidden feature vector.
+We benchmark SCLpred against other publicly available predictors using two benchmarks including a new subset of Swiss-Prot Release 2010_06.
+We show that SCLpred surpasses the state of the art.
+The N1-NN algorithm is fully general and may be applied to a host of problems of similar shape, that is, in which a whole sequence needs to be mapped into a fixed-size array of properties, and the adaptive compression it operates may shed light on the space of protein sequences.
+The predictive systems described in this article are publicly available as a web server at http://distill.ucd.ie/distill/.